a-memme/snapchat_correlation_analysis/README.md

         - ** this relationship is only valid when assessing overall data, and not banger episodes specifically
     - indicates a threshold value where the increase of shares becomes less relevant to the increase of unique viewers
         - i.e as the number of shares increase, the rate of UV increase slows.
-    - outlier influence (see Outlier influence section in [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis)
+    - outlier influence
         - asymptotic relationship is still quite apparent even with the removal of substantial outliers.
+        - *(see Outlier influence section in [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis) folder)*
 - Screenshots
     - linear relationship with viewership when looking at data individual to each unique channel
         - apparent under all channels except for 1 (channel_2d)